FoldedComrade/StandaloneCyclone/README.md

 ## CANPico
 * [Solid guide on setting up vscode & micropython for the Pico](https://randomnerdtutorials.com/raspberry-pi-pico-vs-code-micropython/#micropico-install)

+After two days trying to compile firmware I realized it is in fact I who am the fool, and the repo includes pre-compiled firmware.
+~
 * Readme in the CANPico/CANHack github has good instructions and includes a step-by-step on compiling a **previous version** toward the bottom.
 Advise against not realizing you're looking at the previous release instructions and getting 90% of the way through that before realizing you're a fool.
 * canhack-master/CANPico/firmware/README.txt
   * Had to downgrade GCC from 15.2.0 to 12 to build mpy-cross.
 Had the same issue as this [ticket](https://github.com/lvgl-micropython/lvgl_micropython/issues/436)